vuejs/rfcs/active-rfcs/0000-ref-sugar.md

 ## Implementation Status

-This proposal is currently implemented in 3.2.0-beta as an experimental feature.
+This proposal is currently implemented in 3.2.0 as an experimental feature.

 - It is currently only usable in `<script setup>`
 - It currently only processes root-level variable declarations and **does not work in nested function scopes**
 - It is disabled by default and must be explicitly enabled by passing the `refSugar: true` option to `@vue/compiler-sfc`.
 See [Appendix](#appendix) for how to enable it in specific tools.

+**Experimental features are unstable and may change between any release types (including patch releases).
+By explicitly enabling an experimental feature, you are taking on the risk of potentially having to refactor into updated syntax, or even refactor away from the usage if the feature ends up being removed.**

 # Unresolved Questions